craftercms/docs/source/system-administrators/activities/authoring/configuration/global-permission-mappings-config.rst

-create_cluster             User is permitted to access the :ref:`main-menu-tool-cluster` from the Main Menu for managing clusters create_groups              User is permitted to access the :ref:`main-menu-tool-groups` from the Main Menu for managing groups create_users               User is permitted to access the :ref:`main-menu-tool-users` from the Main Menu for managing users create-site                User is permitted to access the :ref:`main-menu-tool-sites` from the Main Menu for managing sites delete_cluster             User is permitted to delete a member of the cluster delete_groups              User is permitted to delete a group delete_users               User is permitted to delete a user edit_site                  User is permitted to edit site encryption_tool            User is permitted to access the :ref:`main-menu-tool-encryption-tool` from the Main Menu to encrypt a text value get_children               User is permitted to call getChildren* APIs for browsing site content get_publishing_queue       User is permitted to get the list of packages in the publishing queue install_plugins            User is permitted to install plugins item_unlock                User is permitted to unlock items list_cmis                  User is permitted to list files and folders in a CMIS repository with an optional range for pagination list_remotes               User is permitted to list remote repositories for a site list_plugins               User is permitted to list plugins installed for a site manage_access_token        User is permitted access to manage (create,remove, etc.) access tokens publish                    User is permitted to approve submitted content for publishing or publish content publish_status             User is permitted to see publishing status for site pull_from_remote           User is permitted to pull content from remote repository to site content repository push_to_remote             User is permitted to push content to remote repository from site content repository read_cluster               User is permitted to read all the members of the cluster read_groups                User is permitted to get all groups read_logs                  User is permitted to access the **Logging Levels** and **Log Console** tools from the Main Menu read_users                 User is permitted to get all users rebuild_database           User is permitted to rebuild Crafter Studio’s database and object state with the underlying repository remove_plugins             User is permitted to remove installed plugins remove_remote              User is permitted to remove remote repository from site content repository resolve_conflict           User is permitted to resolve a conflict for a file by accepting ours or theirs S3 Read                    User is permitted to get a list of items from an S3 bucket S3 Write                   User is permitted to upload a file to an S3 bucket search_cmis                User is permitted to search files and folders in a CMIS repository with an optional range for pagination site_delete                User is permitted to delete a site site_diff_conflicted_file  User is permitted to get the difference between ``ours`` and ``theirs`` for a conflicted file for a site site_status                User is permitted to get status of repository for a site unlock_repository          User is permitted to unlock repository update_cluster             User is permitted to update the cluster update_groups              User is permitted to update groups
+create_cluster             User is permitted to access the :ref:`main-menu-tool-cluster` from the Main Menu for managing clusters create_groups              User is permitted to access the :ref:`main-menu-tool-groups` from the Main Menu for managing groups create_users               User is permitted to access the :ref:`main-menu-tool-users` from the Main Menu for managing users create-site                User is permitted to access the :ref:`main-menu-tool-projects` from the Main Menu for managing projects delete_cluster             User is permitted to delete a member of the cluster delete_groups              User is permitted to delete a group delete_users               User is permitted to delete a user edit_site                  User is permitted to edit project encryption_tool            User is permitted to access the :ref:`main-menu-tool-encryption-tool` from the Main Menu to encrypt a text value get_children               User is permitted to call getChildren* APIs for browsing project content get_publishing_queue       User is permitted to get the list of packages in the publishing queue install_plugins            User is permitted to install plugins item_unlock                User is permitted to unlock items list_cmis                  User is permitted to list files and folders in a CMIS repository with an optional range for pagination list_remotes               User is permitted to list remote repositories for a project list_plugins               User is permitted to list plugins installed for a project manage_access_token        User is permitted access to manage (create,remove, etc.) access tokens publish                    User is permitted to approve submitted content for publishing or publish content publish_status             User is permitted to see publishing status for project pull_from_remote           User is permitted to pull content from remote repository to project content repository push_to_remote             User is permitted to push content to remote repository from project content repository read_cluster               User is permitted to read all the members of the cluster read_groups                User is permitted to get all groups read_logs                  User is permitted to access the **Logging Levels** and **Log Console** tools from the Main Menu read_users                 User is permitted to get all users rebuild_database           User is permitted to rebuild Crafter Studio’s database and object state with the underlying repository remove_plugins             User is permitted to remove installed plugins remove_remote              User is permitted to remove remote repository from project content repository resolve_conflict           User is permitted to resolve a conflict for a file by accepting ours or theirs S3 Read                    User is permitted to get a list of items from an S3 bucket S3 Write                   User is permitted to upload a file to an S3 bucket search_cmis                User is permitted to search files and folders in a CMIS repository with an optional range for pagination site_delete                User is permitted to delete a project site_diff_conflicted_file  User is permitted to get the difference between ``ours`` and ``theirs`` for a conflicted file for a project site_status                User is permitted to get status of repository for a project unlock_repository          User is permitted to unlock repository update_cluster             User is permitted to update the cluster update_groups              User is permitted to update groups